-With this donation, which is valued at over $1 million, Catholic University is now the holder of the fifth largest collection of Ethiopian Christian manuscripts in the United States and the largest collection of Ethiopian Islamic manuscripts outside of Ethiopia.
+With this donation, which is valued at close to $1.5 million, Catholic University is now the holder of the fifth largest collection of Ethiopian Christian manuscripts in the United States and the largest collection of Ethiopian Islamic manuscripts outside of Ethiopia.

 Made from goat, sheep, or calf hides, the manuscripts reflect Ethiopia's still-flourishing culture of handmade books.
 They range in size from less than 2 inches to more than a foot long, and many contain ornate hand-painted illuminations.
 The so-called "magic" scrolls are personalized prayer scrolls meant to be rolled into amulets and worn on a person's neck.
 Each one is designed to help with a specific physical ailment, from headaches to fatigue.

 The manuscripts will be housed within the University's Institute of Christian Oriental Research (ICOR), a research auxiliary of the Semitics department.
 In addition to these new materials, ICOR's world-renowned library includes 50,000 books and journals as well as antiquities, photographs, and archival materials documenting early Christianity in the Middle East.